In recent years, China has taken a top spot in the global production of consumer products.

 They should be willing to offer this so that you can get an idea of the quality of the product.

-While price is important, you also want to be sure that the quality is such that you can stand behind your product confidently.
+While price is important, you also want to ensure the quality is such that you can stand behind your product confidently.

 Now that you have a product, the next step is to classify it with a ten-digit tariff classification code.